ceramicnetwork/CIPs/CIPs/CIP-23/CIP-23.md

 ## Suggested Usage

 It is recomended to always include both the `claim` and the `attestation` property.
-The claim is usually a way to verify that the social account actually want's to be associated with the users DID.
+The claim is usually a way to verify that the social account actually wants to be associated with the users DID.
 The attestation is a [Verifiable Credential](https://github.com/decentralized-identity/did-jwt-vc) from a third party that this is the case.
-In some scenarious it might be impossible to provide a publicly verifiable `claim`, for example it's not possible to create a public post which can be linked to in an easy.
+In some scenarious it might be impossible to provide a publicly verifiable `claim`, for example; in some systems it may not be possible to create a public post which can be easily linked to.
 In these cases just an `attestation` will have to suffice.
 Note however that this means that there is full trust in the issuer of this attestation, where as when there is a public claim it's always possible to double check the truth of the attestation.

 ## Rationale